patrickcap/DEPART/README.md

     ```
     ./launch_api.sh
     ```
+You can use a more user-friendly view of the API that uses Swagger by navigating to ```localhost:8080/docs``` on your browser.

 ## Documentation
 See [DEPART's Documentation](https://patrickcap.github.io/DEPART/index.html#) for more information about how to install and use this tool as well as the development and design processes.